MaxusTheOne/napari-psf-analysis-CFIM-edition/README.md

 This edition includes the following additional features:

+- **Bulk Analysis for channels**: Allows for bulk analysis of multiple channels.
+  - **Combined Summary**: Adds a combined summary of all channels.
+  - **Channel Offset Table**: Adds a table with the relative offset of the channels.
 - **Bead Averaging**: Adds an image of an averaged bead from all selected.
 - **Visualisation**: Improves visualisation of the psf.
 Most notable color by wavelength.
   - **Range indicator** Button to mark the min and max values of the image.